"Tell me and I forget. Show me and I remember. Have me do and I understand."

 fun, but I'd put in more engineering and a lot less computer science if I were to do it again.

 - EECS 203: Discrete Mathematics -- When I first got here, I taught this a couple of times.
 Fun, but too theory-based for many students.
+I've been teaching this in the Spring recently and rather like it.

 - EECS 270: Digital Logic -- Another class I taught a lot